Postpartum Doula Certification

 - More of an understanding of newborn emotional and physical needs and behavior.

-- More care choices, tools for dealing with relations and others.
+- More care choices, tools for dealing with relations, and others.

 Who uses Postpartum Doulas?

-- First-time mothers and fathers
+- First-time parents

 - Families with other children